daiearth22/test/sales-process/accounting/index.html.md

 1. Inform customer of the changes

-## Using Recurly to invoice hourly clients (or special order/index.html.md) by credit card
+## Using Recurly to invoice hourly clients (or special order) by credit card

 * For an existing client you can skip the first two steps